Schedule

 Saturday Evening Entertainment

-At every weekend, we have WWW items (sweatshirts, t-shirts, fleece jackets and vests, mugs, earplugs, etc.) available for sale.
+At every weekend, we have WWW items (sweatshirts, t-shirts, fleece jackets and vests, mugs, hats, earplugs, etc.) available for sale in our store.
+Please bring cash or checks for purchases.

-There will be an area of items for sale (on the honor system) made by the women attending the weekend.
+Women’s Marketplace – There will be an area of items for sale (on the honor system) made by the women attending the weekend.
 Anyone is welcome.
-Items must be handmade and a portion of the profits donated to the Women’s Wilderness – Leslie Scott Memorial Scholarship Fund.
+Items must be handmade and an item donated to use for the drawing that benefits the Women’s Wilderness – Leslie Scott Memorial Scholarship Fund.
 To be included in the Marketplace, participants must contact us at WWWofRI@gmail.com prior to the weekend.

 Are you ready to register?